 Note: Headed to Bangkok, but just for a quick 3-day trip?
 Check out Beth Leung’s Three days in Bangkok!

-7. Dishes in Bangkok : Mango and Sticky Rice
+7. What You Must Eat in Bangkok: Mango and Sticky Rice

 This is one of the only staple dessert dishes in Thailand.
 It’s very, very simple: ripe, slippery, juicy mango is coupled with sticky rice.
 The combination of the two flavours is a surprising match and the textures of both ingredients are rather similar.
 It can sometimes be coupled with grated roasted coconut or banana slices.

-8. Dishes in Bangkok : Thai pork jerky (Moo Dad Diew)
+8. What You Must Eat in Bangkok: Thai pork jerky (Moo Dad Diew)

 This dish is a sure-fire hit with any North American farang.
 While it might look unappealing while hanging in the sun on a hot and sticky day, this is pork jerky at its finest.
 It’s way better than the convenience store version available at home!
 Even its flavour is similar to the sweet-and-sour combination of our jerky.
 The pieces of meat sold on street carts outside are usually cooked on a charcoal grill once you select the ones you want to buy, and finally sprinkled with roasted sesame seeds for added crunch.
 Grab yourself an ice cold Singha and munch away!